caldito/site/content/talks/2024-05-31-platform-engineering-in-the-homelab.md

 For these things you can either use the cloud or build a homelab.
-I advocate for a homelab if it's for personal use because in that way you truly own the infrastructure and also it's cheaper in the long run.
+I advocate for a homelab if it's for personal use because that way you truly own the infrastructure while also it's cheaper in the long run (depending on the use case).

-There are some use cases where selfhosting is not the ideal solution.
+There are some use cases where self-hosting is not the ideal solution.
 The main ones that comes to mind are those who require huge amounts of compute.
 Like doing some serious password cracking or training/finetunning LLMs.

 ## Things you need for a basic yet reliable homelab
 You don't need anything super crazy to get going.
-But it's better to do it right because these are services you will depend on it.
+But it's better to do it right because these are services you will depend on.

 ### Hardware
-- Somewhere to run apps: Depending on your scope you can got from an old repurposed laptop with Linux installed to a full fledge hypervisor like Proxmox.
+- Somewhere to run apps: Depending on your scope you can got from an old repurposed laptop with Linux installed to rackmounted server with crazy specs.
 - Somewhere to store data reliably: the obvious choice is to get a NAS.
 But they come in various shape and forms.
 The basic question is if you want something prebuilt or to bulid one yourself.
 - Appropiate networking gear

 ### Supporting services and practices
-The services providing featurq e to the end user are the main goal.
-But for having a good uptime and a good time operating them you need some supporting services:
+The services providing features to the end user are the main goal.
+But for having a good uptime using them and a good time operating them you'll need some supporting services:
 - CI/CD
 - Monitoring
 - Networking
-- Security: auth and not exposing to the exterior
+- Security: auth and not exposing to the exterior, at the very least.
+Connect from outside with a VPN like wireguard
-- Backups (3-2-1)
+- Backups (3-2-1 strategy)

 ## Actions you need to do to operate a homelab
 - Deploy infra and services